jakshin/pig-latinizer/README.md

 * It allows words to be added to an exclusions list; excluded words will be passed through without translation.

+* It has no dependencies, so it won't bloat up your bundle.

 * It comes with TypeScript bindings.

 ### Install/Uninstall